Improved Direct Product Theorems for Randomized Query Complexity: A direct product theorem for decision tree size

 Note how the size bound grows exponentially, rather than linearly, in $k$ in the above statement.
-Also note that, by convexity, Theorem~\ref{sizesdpt} also bounds the success probability of any `randomized size-$T^{\alpha \eps k}$ algorithm' $\mathcal{R}$, i.e., of any probability distribution over size-$T^{\alpha \eps k}$ decision trees.
+It is natural to expect such a statement, since the $k$-fold application of a size-$T$ decision tree is described by a size-$T^k$ decision tree.
+Also note that, by convexity, Theorem~\ref{sizesdpt} also bounds the success probability of any ``randomized size-$T^{\alpha \eps k}$ algorithm'' $\mathcal{R}$, i.e., of any probability distribution over size-$T^{\alpha \eps k}$ decision trees.